pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1511 Java Optional

+Today I created an elegant solution to a Java problem, I will need to call a method to get something, if this X item exists do action A and if doesn't exists do action B, I have the idea to return a Java optional from the calling method an use the ifPresentOrElse method from the Java optional rather than a if statement.
+The result code was elegant and beautiful.

 ### Day 1510 Java JFR

 Today I was learning more about the JFR tool due to some performance issues in my work related with high CPU usage for a Java application.